 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
 Our Danville optometrist provides regular vision acuity tests as part of a comprehensive eye exam.
 Dr. Bauman will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
-Depending on the results of your vision test, Dr. Bauman may prescribe corrective glasses, contacts, or eye exercises.
+Depending on the results of your vision test, we may prescribe corrective glasses, contacts, or eye exercises.

 Eye Function Testing

 In addition to vision testing, an eye exam in our Danville office includes testing eye functionality.
 Our optometrist performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
-The test results enable Dr. Bauman to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.
+The test results enable the doctors to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.